mbn-code/mbn-code/README.md

 - 💡 Passionate about tech and creative problem-solving.
 - 👨‍💻 Started coding at nine with HTML, delved into serious programming at twelve.
-- 📱💻 Currently focused on Python 3, creating sleek GUI and powerful CLI apps.
+- 📱💻 Currently wokring with Rust and C++

 **Visit My Website**